vladstoick/vladstoick.github.io/content/md/homepage.md

 ---
-title: "Hi"
+title: "HomepageBlurb"
 ---

 ## 👋 Hi

-I am a Software Engineer based in London 🇬🇧.
-I have graduated from **King's College London** (BSc in Computer Science with Management) in 2018 with a First degree.
-I am currently on holiday until August when I will start to work at **Facebook London**.
+I am a Software Engineer working at **Facebook London 🇬🇧**.
+I have graduated from **King's College London** (BSc in Computer Science with Management) in 2018 with a First degree and the highest grade from the course.

 I have previously worked at [**Wonderbly**](https://wonderbly.com) (or Lostmy.name as it was previously called) as a Backend engineer for